taocpp/config/doc/Writing-Config-Files.md

 ## Overwriting

-The same object key can be assigned to multiple times.
+The same member name can be assigned to multiple times.
 The last assignment "wins".

 #### Example taoCONFIG Input File